 1 | Feb 2, 1970 | 18 | Luis Castañeda | Win | KO3 |

-Zárate made his debut against Luis Castañeda at the age of 18 on February 2, 1970, defeating Castañeda via 3rd round KO.
+Zárate made his professional boxing debut against Luis Castañeda at the age of 18 on February 2, 1970, defeating Castañeda via 3rd round KO.
 He went on to win 51 more consecutive fights after the debut, which included 50 wins via stoppage.

-Zárate had his first world title fight at the age of 24 on May 8, 1976 after 39 professional fights, against Rodolfo Martínez for the bantamweight WBC title.
+He had his first world title fight at the age of 24 on May 8, 1976 after 39 professional fights, against Rodolfo Martínez for the bantamweight WBC title.
 He defeated Martínez via 9th round KO to become the bantamweight champion of the world.

 Zárate has won one world title at bantamweight.
 For all the details about Zárate's world title wins and defenses refer to "Carlos Zárate World Titles".

 His last professional fight was a super-bantamweight bout against fellow Mexican boxer Daniel Zaragoza on February 29, 1988 for the vacant super-bantamweight WBC title.
 Zárate lost the fight via 10th round TKO.
-It's been 34 years, 11 months, and 7 days since this fight.
+It's been 35 years, 9 months, and 11 days since this fight.